urbainvaes/urbainvaes/README.md

 a joint research team of <a href="http://www.inria.fr/">Inria</a> and <a href="http://www.enpc.fr/">École des Ponts ParisTech</a>.
 My research focus within MATHERIALS is on variance reduction for transport coefficients in computational statistical physics.

-Most of the software I wrote is available on this Github page.
+Most of the scientific software I wrote for my research is available on this Github page.
-This incudes the following pieces of scientific software:
+This includes

 - A [Python library](https://github.com/urbainvaes/hermipy) for Fourier/Hermite spectral methods;